 I have also written for several magazines and have been interviewed about the live music business for print and radio articles – see this Guardian newspaper and Sky News article featuring advice and comment from me.

-I have taught live sound engineering and concert tour management for University of West London/London College of Music, ACM, Access to Music, The Institute of Contemporary Music Performance, Buckinghamshire New University (BA Hons Audio & Music Production), BIMM, Red Tape Studios in Sheffield, Liverpool University and City College Manchester and also run sessions and workshops about the live music business for other organizations including the Audio Engineering Society.
+I have taught live sound engineering and concert tour management for University of West London/London College of Music, Point Blank Music School, ACM, Access to Music, The Institute of Contemporary Music Performance, Buckinghamshire New University (BA Hons Audio & Music Production), BIMM, Red Tape Studios in Sheffield, Liverpool University and City College Manchester and also run sessions and workshops about the live music business for other organizations including the Audio Engineering Society.
 (You can see some videos of me speaking here.)
 I am a confident and enthusiastic teacher, partly because of my passion for my subject and partly through valuable knowledge gained from passing a PGC in Learning and Teaching in Higher Education.

 Public speaking and appearances